Hey there my lovely Worldette,

 Ignite your travel life, make a difference, have fun,

 PS.
-If you’re wondering why I was talking to the wonderful Catherine Just this week on how to appreciate your surroundings I’ll let you on a little secret: Catherine is one my 10 special guests at the Worldette End of Summer Party.
+If you’re wondering why I was talking to the wonderful Catherine Just this week on how to appreciate your surroundings I’ll let you on a little secret: Catherine is one of my 10 special guests at the Worldette End of Summer Party.

 We had such a fun chat discovering that while our mediums are different (Catherine teaches how to uncover fears through photography) we actually teach very similar messages.